danger

 League Play and Practice

-Seven games played on Saturdays, January 18 through March 1, 2025.
-The league is divided into two halves, the first 3 weeks, followed by a realignment if necessary, and no break between halves.
-Games are played at various Portland Public Schools and Parks Community Centers.
+Eight games played on Saturdays, January 17 through March 7, 2026.
+The league is divided into two halves, the first 4 weeks, followed by a realignment, and no break between halves.
+Games are played at various Portland Public Schools and PP&R community centers.
 Game sites may vary from the first half to the second half.
 (Look under practice description for practice location list).

 GradeGenderBall size